edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 -----------------

 Let's start by scaffolding our app with Next.js's ``create-next-app`` tool.
-We'll be using TypeScript, ESLint and Tailwind CSS for this tutoria.
+We'll be using TypeScript, ESLint and Tailwind CSS for this tutorial.
 Choose all the defaults for answering prompts except for using src, we will opt out.
 You can choose to use src but will have to update later some configuration, so for simplicity we will not use it in the tutorial.